google/go-containerregistry/cmd/crane/doc/crane_push.md

 ## crane push

-Push image contents as a tarball to a remote registry
+Push local image contents to a remote registry

+### Synopsis

+If the PATH is a directory, it will be read as an OCI image layout.
+Otherwise, PATH is assumed to be a docker-style tarball.

 ```
-crane push TARBALL IMAGE [flags]
+crane push PATH IMAGE [flags]
 ```

 ### Options

 ```
   -h, --help    help for push
+      --index   push a collection of images as a single index, currently required if PATH contains multiple images
 ```

 ### Options inherited from parent commands